Best Tiki Bars in Florida

 The Sandbar – Clearwater Beach, Florida

 We live on Clearwater Beach and we must have a base to start the list!
-We choose The Sandbar at the Opal Sands Hotel as one of the best tiki bars in Florida.
+We choose The Sandbar at the Opal Sands Hotel as one of the best tiki bars in Florida and certainly the best tiki bar on Clearwater Beach.

 The sandbar sits on Clearwater Pass, so you have a view of the Gulf of Mexico along with the boat traffic coming in and out of the pass as an added bonus.
 Between the dolphin, sea birds, and sunsets you have a complete picture of Florida.

-Yes, there are other tiki bars on Clearwater Beach including Tommy’s Tiki behind the Hilton hotel, the Palm Pavillion on north beach, and the hidden Clearwater Beach Yacht Club tiki on the bay.
+Yes, there are other tiki bars on Clearwater Beach including the Palm Pavillion on north beach, and the hidden Clearwater Beach Yacht Club tiki bar on the bay.
 We will take the Sandbar as our first choice, but the others get a few of our visits also.

 The Snook Inn – Marco Island, Florida